(apologies to The Primitives)

 At first scan things look good.
 I will give everything a final, careful look, and if all looks good, I could go live as soon as tomorrow!
 If you can't tell by the overuse of exclamation points, I'm excited!

-If you installed a Linux system with disk encryption more than a couple of years ago, there's a decent chance it's using a weak key derivation function and someone who cares enough would be in a position to brute-force it. mjg59.dreamwidth.org/66429.htm has more details and instructions on how to update to a better KDF.
+If you installed a Linux system with disk encryption more than a couple of years ago, there's a decent chance it's using a weak key derivation function and someone who cares enough would be in a position to brute-force it. https://mjg59.dreamwidth.org/66429.html has more details and instructions on how to update to a better KDF.

 After five years of helping to build hardware and software that protects people's privacy, security and freedom, at the end of the month I will no longer be at Purism (I'll still be helping out as an advisor).